416-901-9984

 It might sound like legal jargon, but it directly affects your chances of winning an appeal — and it’s worth understanding before you decide to move forward.

-What Is a Standard of Review?
+What Is The Standard Of Review?

 When you appeal a court decision, the Court of Appeal doesn’t simply re-hear your entire case from scratch.
 Instead, it looks at what the trial judge decided and asks: was that decision wrong enough to be overturned?